Organization : Jesuit Refugee Service

 Qualifications & Experience:

-• Ability to work successfully in a multi-cultural with limited resources and challenging environments.
+• Flexible and able to work in a multi-cultural team.

-This position offers a localized salary package with insurance, health and other benefits.
-Interested candidates must apply by sending cover letter and CV (including 3 references) and address how they satisfy the criteria described above.
-Applications are to be sent to firstname.lastname@example.org and email@example.com before 15 February 2019.
+Interested candidates must send a CV (including two references) and a motivation letter, explaining how they satisfy the criteria described above.
+Applications are to be sent to firstname.lastname@example.org

 Only short-listed candidates will be contacted.